mb69-code/Projet_Data_Finance/README.md

 	•	Standard models (Black–Scholes, Heston, local vol) may not capture the autocall probability well.

-3. ML Angle
+3. Possible ML applications: Autocall Probability Estimation

-The project is about leveraging ML to better estimate risks and behavior of autocallables compared to traditional models.

-Possible ML applications: Autocall Probability Estimation **Train a classifier (logistic regression, random forest, gradient boosting) to estimate the probability of early redemption**
+**Train a classifier (logistic regression, random forest, gradient boosting) to estimate the probability of early redemption**

 Features for an SP500 Autocall ML Model :